 The most elaborate of the Soldier Shows were the "Blueprint Specials."
 In February 1943 Brigadier General Joseph W. Byron, Director of the Special Service Division of the American Service Forces, had just returned from a 100,000 mile tour of Army installations around the world and noticed that although the USO shows were a popular and inspirational form of entertainment for the troops, the celebrities and other professional entertainers could not cover the vast territory quickly enough, and their shows were becoming increasingly impractical—even dangerous—to stage in overseas combat situations.
 As a result, the G.I.s were finding themselves at times with no entertainment at all.

 The solution to this dilemma was to provide a pre-packaged, foolproof show based on the troops own experiences and which could be sent to Army installations all over the world—a complete set of materials, including a script; scenery and costumes designs, with instructions for making them out of salvage materials; original music that could be played by any musical ensemble from a solo piano to a full-sized orchestra.
 The soldiers could then assemble and stage these shows for themselves and each other, regardless of their experience, talents, or resources.
-Frank Loesser's brother Arthur described it with this homey metaphor:
+Frank Loesser's brother Arthur described it with a homey metaphor in his article "My Brother Frank," published in the journal Notes in March, 1950:

 A sort of theatrical patent packaged pie-mix, they included scripts, designs for scenery, instrumental parts, all pre-cooked and provided with simple directions for serving.